Shipping Your Meat and Trophy Back Home

 We suggest using an expeditor for shipping your trophy.

 If you haven’t made arrangements with your own expeditor before you arrive, you can use ours.
-We work with Tundra Tanning and Taxidermy, an expeditor out of Wasilla who is experienced in handling and shipping big game trophies.
+We work with Tundra Tanning and Taxidermy, an expeditor out of Wasilla, Alaska who is experienced in handling and shipping big game trophies.

 Contact Tundra Tanning & Taxidermy